Skip Navigation

 A time is intentionally set and the meeting would take place in a confidential setting, usually lasting about one hour.

-A prayer or reflection is most times offered by the Director to begin the meeting.
+A prayer or reflection is most times offered by the director to begin the meeting.

 Conversation and compassionate listening take place.